Building a Vendor Master File: Best Practices and Management

 Depending on your sales cycles and company or regulatory data storage requirements, you’ll want to archive inactive vendors to a secure long-term storage location.
 Identify your time limit and scan entries for their last interaction or payment.
 If last interaction isn’t currently a property updated in the vendor file, consider adding that to your vendor master file.

-Cleaning the vendor master file can be time consuming, but employing MDM tools can significantly speed the process by scanning the document, flagging the items for review, and even suggesting edits based on publicly available information.
+Cleaning the vendor master file can be time consuming, but employing MDM tools can significantly speed the process by scanning the record, flagging items for review and even performing address verification and enrichment through integration with a third-party service like Melissa Personator

 Once you’ve cleaned the vendor data file, all you need to do is maintain it, right?
 That’s often difficult in practice because so many departments interact with the data in this file.
 These best practices will help your team maintain an accurate and more usable version of your vendor master file.